Anirmay/TasteTrail/README.md

 ## Author

-Created with ❤️ by [Your Name]
+Created with ❤️ by Anirmay Khan

 ## Support

-For support, email support@tastetrail.com or open an issue on GitHub.
+For support, email anirmay.05khan@gmail.com or open an issue on GitHub.

 ---